intercpt/XSS1/SQL.md

 ### Result

-This allows attackers to inject malicious SQL queries to comprimise the entire data which could result compromise of Confidentiality, integrity and availability..
+This vulnerability allows attackers to inject malicious SQL queries to the backend database which could result compromise of Confidentiality, integrity and availability of the data and the system.
 ```
 http://bloodbankmgmtsystem/blood%20bank2/user_dashboard/view_donor.php?donor_id=
 ```